Kim Kwang-min (footballer, born 1962): Biography

 In 1987, he won the title of athletic athlete in recognition of his achievement in winning the DPR Korea team at the 1987 Kings Cup in Thailand.

 In 1990, he was part of the North Korean group that participated in the inaugural edition of the Dynasty Cup, which became from 2003 the East Asian Football Cup.

 Kim really shows up in the Asian finals as he scores the only two goals in his selection in three games.
 In 1992, he first opened the scoring against the host country, Japan who manages to equalize ten minutes from the end of the match at the 1992 AFC Asian Cup.
 It also marks the first goal of the game against the United Arab Emirates, who finally win two goals to one.

 Kim scores another goal in the final round of the World Cup qualifiers, against Iraq, who beat 3–2, for what remains the Chollimas' only victory in this final qualifying stage, which they complete. in the last place.
 He also scored a goal in a friendly match won against Bolivia 2–1 at the 1993 Nehru Cup.

 Since 2007, he is the head coach of the North Korean women's team, which he leads in the final stages of the 2007 World Cup in China and 2011 in Germany.
 The North Koreans reach the quarter-finals at the 2007 edition, the best result achieved by the selection in the World Cup.
 They also won the 2008 AFC Women's Asian Cup and is on the North Korean bench at the 2008 Summer Olympics football tournament Beijing.

+Kim first appeared as manager of April 25 (women) in 2026, taking charge of their inaugural AFC Women's Champions League campaign.